NCI900-Training-Organisation/C-programming-for-scientific-computing/README.md

 *   Autemate compilation and linking with Makefiles for build.
 *   Port existing, highly optimised numerical libraries.
 Specifically, we'll explore how to interface with LAPACK on Gadi, a foundational library that underpins much of the scientific software ecosystem.

-We'll kick off with a focused C programming refresher, covering concepts essential for building these solvers.
+We'll kick off with a focused C programming refresher, covering concepts that will be central to our exercises.

 # Refresher